The 4 Degrees of Sexual Assault in Wisconsin

 - Second, there is sexual contact involving the use or threat of a deadly weapon, such as a gun or knife.
 Even a fake gun counts, as long as the victim believes it’s a deadly weapon.

 - Third, there is violent non-consensual sexual contact aided by another person, such as in the case of gang rape.

 - Fourth, there is sexual contact with a child under the age of 16 by threat of force or violence.

 The penalty: In general, 1st degree sexual assault is a Class B felony, carrying up to 60 years in prison.

 However, if the victim was under 13 and the assault resulted in injury, you could be facing life behind bars.

-2nd Degree Sexual Assault WI
+Types of 2nd Degree Sexual Assault in Wisconsin

 2nd degree sexual assault is an even broader category.
 It includes:

 - Sexual contact by threat of force or violence or that results in injury, disease, or mental anguish requiring psychiatric care.